 One very common mistake organizations make in pay analysis is looking only at base pay, when in reality, they need to account for the total compensation package, which includes a variety of elements beyond base salary.
 Perhaps even more problematic is the tendency to exclude certain groups from a pay analysis because they are too small to even be analyzed.

 During a pay analysis, if an organization sees it is excluding a significant number of people because certain groupings are too small, it may be a red flag.
-Disaggregating your way to 100% pay equity is unfortunately not entirely unheard of.
+Disaggregating your way to 100% pay equity is unfortunately not entirely unheard of when trying to achieve equal pay for equal work.

 Another methodological issue is that many organizations only discuss mean and median earnings.
 While pay gaps in mean and median earnings do suggest the existence of a problem, it’s actually a different problem than statistically significant pay disparities between people who work similar roles.